Thrikkunnathu Seminary: Seminary

 A cornerstone for the seminary was laid down in 1904.
 An English middle school was also planned but never built.
 Like the newer church building, the seminary was finished and opened by Kuttikkattil Paulose Mar Athanasius in 1930–31.
 A dormitory for seminary students called the Syrian Hostel was also built nearby.
 In the spring of 1931 Syriac Orthodox Patriarch Ignatius Elias III began a long journey of mediation throughout India by staying at the new seminary, after first calling on British officials Lord Irwin in Delhi and George Stanley at Madras.

 A second floor was added in 1956.
-From its opening in 1931 until the 1970s Thrikkunnathu Seminary was a notable teaching facility for clergy in the northern dioceses of the Malankara Orthodox SyrianChurch.
+From its opening in 1931 until the 1970s Thrikkunnathu Seminary was a notable teaching facility for clergy in the northern dioceses of the Malankara Orthodox Syrian Church.

 Closing and later history

 When the Malankara Syrian Church split in 1975 the seminary's resident metropolitan bishop had been Angamali diocesan head of the official Orthodox church body since the late 1960s.
 The seminary building, church and grounds ownership was retained by Malankara Orthodox Church.
 Ownership was disputed in the aftermath and two years later, on 6 December 1977 the seminary and church were closed.
 Malankara Orthodox metropolitans still reside in the seminary building.

 In 1997 Philipose Mar Theophilos, then metropolitan of Angamali diocese of the Malankara Orthodox Syrian Church, died while staying at the old seminary building and was entombed next to the church.
 This tomb was later rebuilt as another room of the church building itself.

 Since the early 1980s the Patriarch faction started to worship in a rented building called Mass Hall not far from St Mary's Church.